nicolasochem/tzip/A/FA1.2.md

 ### transfer

-This entry point will credit the account of the address passed in the `"to"` parameter, while debiting the account corresponding to `"from"` parameter.
+This entry point will credit the account of the address passed in the `"to"` parameter, while debiting the account corresponding to the `"from"` parameter.
 Should the sender address have insufficient funds, the transaction will fail and no state will be mutated.

 This entry point serves multiple purposes.
-When called with `"from"` account equal to the transaction sender, we assume that user transfers his own money and this does not require approval.
-Otherwise, amount of approval equal to number of transfered tokens is consumed.
+When called with `"from"` account equal to the transaction sender, we assume that the user transfers their own money and this does not require approval.
+Otherwise, the amount of approval equal to the number of transferred tokens is consumed.

 This entry point can fail with the following errors:
-* `NotEnoughBalance` - insufficient funds on sender account to perform given transfer.
-The error will contain a `(nat :required, nat :present)` pair, where `required` is requested amount of tokens, `present` is available amount.
+* `NotEnoughBalance` - insufficient funds on the sender account to perform a given transfer.
+The error will contain a `(nat :required, nat :present)` pair, where `required` is the requested amount of tokens, `present` is the available amount.
-* `NotEnoughAllowance` - given account has no permission to withdraw given amount of funds.
-The error will contain a `(nat :required, nat :present)` pair, where `required` is requested amount of tokens, `present` is current allowance.
+* `NotEnoughAllowance` - a given account has no permission to withdraw a given amount of funds.
+The error will contain a `(nat :required, nat :present)` pair, where `required` is the requested amount of tokens, `present` is the current allowance.

 ### approve

-This entry point, called with `(address: to, nat: val)` parameters allow `to` account to withdrawal from sender, multiple times, up to the `val` amount.
-Each call of `transfer` entry point decreases allowance amount on transferred amount of tokens.
+This entry point called with `(address: to, nat: val)` parameters allows `to` account to withdrawal from the sender, multiple times, up to the `val` amount.
+Each call of `transfer` entry point decreases the allowance amount on the transferred amount of tokens.

 If this entry point is called again, it overwrites the current allowance with `val`.